A very bad theory about theories

-A science advocate responds to the criticism that “evolution is just a theory,” explaining that, for scientists, a “theory” is a thoroughly tested, well established explanation.
-In some venues, this is a familiar trope.
-Yet, not only is this completely, utterly wrong, but anyone with a brain and an internet connection can verify that it’s wrong in minutes.
-Instead, scientists for 200 years have used “theory” for conjectures that are not well established, even ones whose truth is rejected, e.g., Lamarck’s theory.
+In some venues, this is a familiar trope: a science advocate responds to the criticism that “evolution is just a theory,” explaining that, for scientists, a “theory” is a thoroughly tested, well established explanation.
+Yet, for over 200 years, scientists have used “theory” for conjectures that are not well established, even ones whose truth is rejected, e.g., Lamarck’s theory.
 What is going on?

-The term “theory” may have multiple uses.
-Indeed, I wrote previously (theory vs. theory) that scientists routinely use the word “theory” to mean either (1) theoryC (concrete, conjectural), a big hypothesis or major conjecture, or (2) theoryA (abstract, analytical), the body of principles relevant to some topic.
-We use the same word, but we actually treat the two kinds of theory differently, e.g., a theoryC can be refuted by facts but a statement in theoryA is either logically correct or not, regardless of any facts.
+The term “theory” may have multiple meanings.
+In an earlier blog (theory vs. theory), we discovered that scientists routinely use the word “theory” to mean either (1) theoryC (concrete, conjectural), a big hypothesis or major conjecture, or (2) theoryA (abstract, analytical), the body of principles relevant to some topic.
+We use the same word, but we actually treat the two kinds of theory differently, e.g., a theoryC can be refuted by facts but a statement in theoryA is valid if it follows logically from some assumptions, even if this means assuming imaginary things like infinite populations.

 A third meaning of “theory” has emerged in the science advocacy literature.
 According to NCSE screeds, scientists reserve the word “theory” only for constructions that have been extensively verified and are accepted as true, thus the use of “theory of evolution” among scientists means that evolution is well supported.
 Likewise, the NAS web site explains, in regard to evolutionary biology, that a theory is “a comprehensive explanation of some aspect of nature that is supported by a vast body of evidence”.